Will the Knicks cover the spread vs. the Bucks? Promo Codes, Betting Trends, Records ATS

 Knicks vs. Bucks: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The New York Knicks (16-11) are only 2.5-point underdogs as they look to continue a three-game home win streak when they square off against the Milwaukee Bucks (21-7) on Saturday, December 23, 2023 at Madison Square Garden.
-The game airs at 12:30 PM ET on NBA TV, MSG, and BSWI.
-The over/under in the matchup is 241.5.
+The Milwaukee Bucks (22-7) are 2.5-point favorites as they attempt to extend a seven-game winning streak when they visit the New York Knicks (16-12) on Monday, December 25, 2023 at Madison Square Garden.
+The contest airs at 12:00 PM ET on ESPN.
+The point total in the matchup is set at 241.5.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!